BenRiska/shareposts/README.md

 Version 1.0.0

-This is a basic social media app where users can create an account and share posts with eachother.
+This is a social media app where users can create an account and share posts with eachother.

 I made this app to get some experience using the model view controller method.
-It's not the most complex piece of code but im happy with how it came out.
+The page design and general backend functionality is very basic but i am happy with how it came out.

 Feel free to expand on my app and use it in your own projects.